thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/opcua-identity-certpem-config.md

-This option for identity is safest.
+This option of identity subsection is the safest.

 | **Parameter** | **Default value**                             | **Description**                                                           |
 |:-|:-|-